-Head-to-toe care at Indigo Urgent Care
+Head-to-toe care at Indigo Health

-If you or your kiddo takes a knock and a bulging goose egg has you worried, a quick and convenient visit to your nearby Indigo Urgent Care will help alleviate your concerns.
+If you or your kiddo takes a knock and a bulging goose egg has you worried, a quick and convenient visit to your nearby Indigo Health will help alleviate your concerns.
 We're here 8 am to 8 pm every day to treat most minor injuries and illnesses—including bumps and bruises.